LibCMaker/LibCMaker/README.md

 3. Windows 6.3.9600, CMake 3.11.0, MSVC 2015, MSVC 19.0.24241.7, Release, x64, Matrix: [shared | static].

-The simple tests with Google Test are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of tests).
+The simple tests with Google Test are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of the tests).

  Library   | Travis CI   | AppVeyor   | Built with dependencies